QMCPACK/pseudopotentiallibrary/README.md

-## Welcome to Pseudopotentials Library
+## Welcome to Pseudopotential Library

-This is the guide for managing this website and its components.
+This is the guide for managing the website https://pseudopotentiallibrary.org/ and its components.
 Please refrain from editing any files outside of the **includes** and **recipes** folders.

 ### Managing Recipe Content